 Many of our students tell us they absolutely love traveling to cities to capture awesome urban landscape shots.
 Crowded cities offer creative photographers so many opportunities, from pedestrian candid portraits to architectural skyline shots.
-If this type of photography is something you’re specifically interested in learning more about, consider browsing our online travel photography course curriculum.

 For the most part, we recommend that you bring at least two lenses with you if you’re planning to spend the day in a new city capturing shots.
 One wide angle lens is a great option to use if you’re trying to capture a big picture of what might otherwise seem like an overwhelmingly large scene.